jac-now/projects/README.md

 magic8ball.py you provide a question, and the magic 8 ball decides if it's a good idea or not

 passwordgenerator.py generates a simple password consisting of an adjective and a noun with a special character delimiter and a random number added to the end.
 Looking to add more functionality to this in the near future.

+emailmodifier.py generates email addresses with a + string appended to assist in the creation of unique logins and determine source of email leaks.
+Looking to make a PowerShell variant.